Create Multiple Income Streams for Security and Wealth

 Security

-Also having a business vehicle in place to help me earn while I wasn’t on a company payroll was a big help too.
+Also, having a business vehicle in place to help me earn while I wasn’t on a company payroll was a big help.
 My online business kept me busy and kept the income flowing.

 Flexibility

-Secondary income is empowering.
-It gives you more leverage in your career because you don’t need your stinkin’ job.
+Secondary income is empowering, giving you more leverage in your career.
 You work because you want to, not because you have to.

 This was especially helpful during my period of unemployment.
 I didn’t want to search for a job out of desperation.
 I wanted the ideal job, which I knew was out there since the economy was strong.